2019 Best Online Colleges for Criminal Justice Degrees

 Accreditation is an important characteristic of any online criminal justice degree program.
 It is granted to schools and degree programs that meet high academic standards, and it can help ensure that students are provided a valuable education.
 Because schools must renew their accreditation every few years, the schools and programs are periodically re-evaluated, ensuring that schools stay on top of all curricular and service requirements.

-While there is not currently a USDE- or CHEA-recognized programmatic accrediting agency for criminal justice programs, the Academy of Criminal Justice Sciences does provide what it considers "certification" for degree programs that it considers worthy.
-The ACJS bases their certification standards on several of the same standards as recognized accrediting agencies, such as curricula, faculty, student services, and program quality.
+While there is not currently a USDE- or CHEA-recognized programmatic accrediting agency for criminal justice programs, the Academy of Criminal Justice Sciences does provide what it considers 'certification' for degree programs that it considers worthy.
+The ACJS bases its certification standards on several of the same standards as recognized accrediting agencies, such as curricula, faculty, student services, and program quality.

 Correctional Facilities: You can expect to take a class in correctional facilities that will explore the ways in which jails and prisons work and what to expect when you're in them.
 You'll learn how prisoners are brought in, what the rules are, what options are available to prisoners, the differences between security levels, and much more.
 These classes are also aimed at teaching you the inner workings of these facilities, including staff schedules and the risks involved in working here.